 I have gone through the real estate buying process myself and it is actually rather easy - once you understand it.

-The process is in three steps:
+The process is in five steps:

 1) Make the offer

 Once you find a property you like, you then make an offer, which is signed by you and the seller.
 This then gives you and the seller a certain amount of time to sign the Compromesso (preliminary contract).
 You normally pay around 10% of the purchase price, which is held by the estate agent.
 If you back out after this is signed you lose this money.
 This is also when you can have your surveyor (geometra) check out the property to make sure all is as stated - make sure that the offer is conditional on the surveyors report confirming the sellers statements regarding the condition of the property to be factual.

 The preliminary contract (Compromesso) commits both parties to the sale.
 The contract confirms that both parties agree to buy and sell the property, and agree on the terms and conditions of the sale.
 It is often a good idea to let your lawyer look through the contract as you need to pay a 1/3 deposit which you will lose if you back out after signing the contract.
 If the owner backs out he will have to pay you double your deposit.

 This is the final completion of sale.
 It is vital that your mortgage is finalized too as you must make full payment and pay the notary, surveyor fees and all taxes at this point.
 If you cannot be here you are entitled to give power of attorney to someone in Italy you trust or your agent.
 I would recommend that you attend in person though and with a translator if your Italian isn’t that good.
 The notary reads the deed aloud, ensuring that both parties fully understand the terms and conditions.
 Once signed, the property officially changes hands, and the buyer pays the remaining balance.